 With more than 70 million dogs in the U.S., it is inevitable that there will be dog bites.
 In fact, according to the American Veterinary Medical Association, dogs bite at least 4.5 million people annually, with 20 percent of them requiring medical attention.
 Reconstructive surgery is required for 27,000 of those bitten, and in 2013, there were 31 reported deaths associated with dog bite incidents.
 A dog bite can be painful, and filing a personal injury claim can add to that burden.

-But Brauns Law, PC can ease that burden by providing legal representation from the start of the claim until it settles or resolves in court so you get the compensation you deserve.
+A Duluth dog bite lawyer at Brauns Law, PC can ease that burden by providing legal representation from the start of the claim until it settles or resolves in court so you get the compensation you deserve.

 How do I know if I have a viable claim?